 My Story | by Warren Goldie

-I’ve made my living as a writer for 25 years, producing work in marketing, IT, higher education, entertainment, sustainable technologies, food certification, and personal growth & spirituality.
-I was a screenplay analyst for Hollywood production companies, and a publications editor for Steven Spielberg’s Shoah Foundation, a digital archive of Holocaust survivor testimonies.
+I’ve made my living as a writer for 25 years, focused mostly in creative and business writing in technology, education, entertainment, sustainable tech, food certification, and personal growth & spirituality.
+I was a screenplay analyst for Hollywood production companies and a publications editor for Steven Spielberg’s Shoah Foundation, a digital archive of Holocaust survivor testimonies.
 My mother, a survivor herself, gave her account to the project.

 In the consumer products arena, I’ve worked in B2C (business-to-consumer) copywriting, notably for CyberMedia, whose PC software dominated that industry.
 A website I edited for Texas Instruments was a finalist for the Smithsonian Innovation award.
 I’ve written scripts for training videos, documentaries and museum kiosk displays.
-My essays have appeared in the Baltimore Sun, City Paper, and Iowa Source.
-As a purely creative writer, I’m also a novelist and playwright.
+My essays have appeared in the Baltimore Sun, City Paper, Iowa Source and other publications.
+I’m also a novelist and a playwright.

-My writing journey has taken me on two distinct paths: first, into the business and education worlds where I work to satisfy client or employer.
-The second follows the trail of the storyteller on the search for hidden truths.
+My writing journey has taken me two distinct paths: first, into the business and education worlds where I work to satisfy client or employer.
+The second follows the trail of the storyteller seeking to illuminate truth and move audiences.
 These seemingly unrelated paths can and do inform each other.
-I’ve used more than a few “fiction” writing techniques in my marketing copywriting.
+I’ve used more than a few “fiction” writing techniques in my marketing writing.
 But, trust me, that’s a good thing…

-If you have a project you think might be a good match for my skill set, I invite you to contact me by email or call 720-608-2311 to open that discussion.
+If you have a project you think might be a good match for my skill set, please contact me by email or call 720-608-2311 to open that discussion.
 I look forward to hearing from you.